 - (a) The Employer shall ensure that an employee's workload is not unsafe as a result of employee absence(s).
-Employees may refer safety-related workload concerns to the Occupational Health and Safety Committee for investigation under Article 37.01(c). - (b) The employer will make all reasonable efforts to fill absences if the workload is significantly impacted during the absence.
+Employees may refer occupational health and safety-related workload concerns to the Joint Occupational Health and Safety Committee for investigation under Article 37.01(5), through the appropriate employer reporting process. - (b) The employer will make all reasonable efforts to fill absences if the workload is significantly impacted during the absence.
 The Employer will give reasonable consideration to replacing leaves or absences using regular relief or float positions.
-In situations where employees are absent and have not been replaced and where the work demand has not reduced, the Employer will provide work prioritization to employees in the same unit who are at work during the absence. - (c) In any unit or facility, in instances where there is additional patient demand or over census status the Employer will call in additional employees, as deemed necessary by the Employer, to meet the demands or patient needs.
+In situations where employees are absent and have not been replaced and where the work demand has not reduced, the Employer will provide work prioritization to employees in the same unit who are at work during the absence.
+In direct patient care areas, upon an employee's request, the Employer will provide a written unit/department process for work prioritization.

+- (c) Where workload is a concern, the employee will discuss serious concerns with their supervisor and may seek direction on prioritization of work. - (d) In any unit or facility, in instances where there is additional patient demand or over census status the Employer will call in additional employees, as deemed necessary by the Employer, to meet the demands or patient needs.